Sport for All

 Dauntsey’s hockey is very proud of the number of players who go on to representative honours at County, Regional and National Level.
 In the past, we have produced U16, U18 and U21 International players for England and Wales.
 We have close links with Devizes and Salisbury Hockey Clubs, as well as a number of players who are involved with JRPC training squads.

-We run our own summer camps to develop younger players, these are open to Dauntsey's pupils as well as the local community.
+We run our own summer and Easter camps to develop younger players, these are open to Dauntsey's pupils as well as the local community.

 Head of Netball: Kerri Bradley